 Exfoliating skin is an important part of a healthy skincare routine.
 However, conventional exfoliators often use plastic microbeads (made from synthetic polymers including polyethylene, polylactic acid (PLA), polypropylene, polystyrene, or polyethylene terephthalate) to scrub skin.
 These are very harmful to the environment and can also damage your skin.
 Some natural alternatives that work to naturally clean skin include:

 - Honey and cinnamon

 - Honey and baking soda

-To Use: Mix the ingredients together in a bowl until the consistency reaches that similar to wet sand.
-Gently massage into the skin for a few minutes and rinse off with warm water.
+- Gently massage into skin for a few minutes, then rinse off with warm water.

 Wells, Katie.
 (January 8, 2019).
 Natural Ways to Get Rid of Blackheads.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/347042/blackhead-removal/